 This can be hard to stomach.
 But I bet that life feels pretty full already?
 We tend to fill our days and weeks to capacity.
 So if you’re serious about writing you will have to sacrifice something that, at some point in your past, you decided was important.

 I have sacrificed watching television.
 I have also sacrificed certain kinds of socialising.
 It’s been a hard thing to manage, and it’s taken me a number of years to feel comfortable with it.
-I’m sure that some people will wince to read this because it can sound so selfish!
-But I made the decision to only spend time with people that I really love to be around.
-I’ve made sure that my friendships and family really matter, and I make time with them really count.
+I made the decision to only spend time with real friends, and people it felt positive to be around.
+I prioritise the friendships and family that really matter, and I make time with them really count.
 I simply wouldn’t get my writing done if I did it differently.

 We’ll entertain all manner of excuses about how it isn’t possible to write when our children are young: I’m too tired!
 I’m uninspired!
 My children need me!
 I shouldn’t ask my partner to make sacrifices!
 It’s selfish!
-But this is BS.
-Be honest about it at least.
-It’s perfectly possible to write when our children are young.
+But let’s be really honest – it’s perfectly possible to write when our children are young.
 But we choose not to.
 It’s a choice.
 You’re not alone in making the choice to collapse onto the sofa at the end of a long day and watch some trash.
 We all do it.
 But you need to choose something else if you want to get that book written.